Brain Awareness Video Contest Rules and Guidelines

 - Source BrainFacts/SfN

-The Society for Neuroscience (SfN) is holding the Brain Awareness Video Contest to showcase entertaining and educational neuroscience concepts and activities.
+The Society for Neuroscience (SfN) runs the annual Brain Awareness Video Contest to showcase educational and entertaining neuroscience concepts and activities.

 All entrants in the Brain Awareness Video Contest agree to comply unconditionally with all the provisions set out in these Rules and Guidelines — any entrant who does not comply will be considered ineligible for participation.

 SfN shall have the right, but not the obligation, to monitor the Brain Awareness Video Contest and determine compliance with these Rules and Guidelines, and the right at its sole discretion to refuse and remove any video, in whole or in part, that it finds to be in violation of these Rules and Guidelines or otherwise unlawful and objectionable.

 Eligibility: The Brain Awareness Video Contest is open to all Society for Neuroscience members.
 Non-members are eligible if entries are sponsored and submitted by an SfN member.
 Find an SfN member near you with the Find a Neuroscientist database.

 Employees of SfN and their family members and those living in their immediate households, whether or not related, are ineligible.

 SfN members can click here to submit applications for video entries.

 1. Entry Requirements